suncoast-devs/handbook/lessons/full-stack-build-an-app/05-create-first-migrations.md

 ### Let EF Core know about it

-Once we have defined the model itself we must update the `DatabaseContext` file to let `EF Core` know we wish to track a `DbSet` of these `Restaurant` models.
+Once we have defined the model itself, we must update the `DatabaseContext` file to let `EF Core` know we wish to track a `DbSet` of these `Restaurant` models.

 Add this line to `DatabaseContext.cs`